mikael-s-persson/ReaK/ReaK/geometry/proximity/keep_it_hot.md

     std::vector<shape_3D> mShapeList;

 But there's a problem here.
 The `shape_3D` is a base-class, and our original `shared_ptr<shape_3D>` pointers are actually pointing to different kinds of shapes.
-Here is how we can get out of this conundrum, with a nice little class template called `boost::variant` (from the [Boost.Variant](http://www.boost.org/doc/libs/1_57_0/doc/html/variant.html) library):
+Here is how we can get out of this conundrum, with a nice little class template called `std::variant` library):

-    typedef boost::variant<box, sphere, plane, cylinder, capped_cylinder>
+    typedef std::variant<box, sphere, plane, cylinder, capped_cylinder>
         any_shape;

 std::vector<any_shape> mShapeList;

-What the `boost::variant` class does is create a `union` of all the types given
+What the `std::variant` class does is create a `union` of all the types given
     to it,
     and additionally,
     it also identifies which type of object it currently holds,